A Positive way to Separate: Teenager Welbeing

 Keep changes to a minimum

 Maintain as much continuity and routine as possible in your teenager’s life.
-Ensure stability by ensuring they keep up friendships, attend school and carry on with their usual hobbies, interests and activities.
+Ensure they keep up friendships, attend school and carry on with their usual hobbies, interests and activities.
 Sticking to the arrangements you have made is also important.

 Talk and actively listen